 But Can It Treat Scalp Issues?

 Your scalp is a complete ecosystem that relies on a lot of factors.
-From better nutrition to digestive health, from using the right products to investing in the right haircare regimen, a lot of these factors play a huge role to maintain your hair's optimal wellness.
+From better nutrition to digestive health, from using the right products to investing in the right haircare regimen, a lot of these factors play a huge role in maintaining your hair's optimal wellness.

 Overall, Probiotics are considered safe to help promote a healthier scalp.
 They are already being used in a lot of hair care products such as herbal shampoos, bath soaps, and conditioners.

-Over the past decade, there have been many studies and research that prove the link between hair loss prevention and probiotics.
+Over the past decade, there have been many studies and research that has proved the link between hair loss prevention and probiotics.
 Here are the top benefits you can achieve from using it.